dodgymike/hackrf-wiki/Multiple-device-hardware-level-syncronisation.md

 Now that the hardware is setup, you need to upgrade your HackRFs' firmware, and your _libhackrf_ to at least [v2017.02.1](https://github.com/mossmann/hackrf/releases/tag/v2017.02.1) as per [this wiki page](https://github.com/mossmann/hackrf/wiki/Updating-Firmware).

 # Testing with _hackrf_transfer_
 The latest version of _hackrf_transfer_ includes the '-H' flag, which will activate hardware synchronisation (via libhackrf via the firmware).
-Testing this way is a little tricky because _hackrf_transfer_ will time out if it hasn't received any data within one second, and it requires that **two** copies of _hackrf_transfer are running.
+Testing this way is a little tricky because neither HackRF will start sending  data until they are synched, and _hackrf_transfer_ will time out if it hasn't received any data within one second.
+So the test requires that **two** copies of _hackrf_transfer are started within 1 second of each other.
 My approach is to have two terminal windows with the relevant commands waiting, and quickly run them.

 This test will fail if:
 * your hackrf firmware or _libhackrf_ are out of date